Mapleia/STAT_201_proj/src/3_Method_Plan.md

 # Method Plan

-The methods used to generate this report can be considered trustworthy based on:
+We trust our methods based on the following factors:
+- The dataset is of acceptable quality
-- The data is coming from a peer reviewed research that is publicly available.
+    - The data is coming from peer-reviewed research that is publicly available.
-- the dataset is quite large, encompassing over 500 data points
+    - The dataset is quite large, encompassing over 500 data points
+- We have cleaned and wrangled the data
     - All the N/A values are removed from the dataset and the response variable is transformed using a log function to have a less skewed distribution.
-    - to account for the data points where the area burned was 0, we uniformly added 1 to every data point so that the differences between the data points were retained
+    - To account for the data points where the area burned was 0, we uniformly added 1 to every data point so that the differences between the data points were retained

 In relation to the research question, our null hypothesis states that we will not see a difference in the area burned between the two wind speed categories.